 Acute diarrhea is usually caused by

 Food poisoning usually refers to diarrhea, vomiting, or both caused by eating food contaminated by toxins produced by certain bacteria, such as staphylococci Staphylococcal Food Poisoning Staphylococcal food poisoning results from eating food contaminated with toxins produced by certain types of staphylococci, resulting in diarrhea and vomiting.
 This disorder can be caused by... read more or clostridia Clostridium perfringens Food Poisoning Clostridium perfringens food poisoning results from eating food contaminated by the bacterium Clostridium perfringens.
-Once in the small intestine, the bacterium releases a toxin that often... read more .
+Once in the small intestine, the bacterium releases a toxin... read more .

 Chronic diarrhea is usually caused by